 Perella Weinberg reviewed and compared certain financial information for Willis and Towers Watson to corresponding financial information, ratios and public market multiples for certain publicly held companies that operate in, or are exposed to, businesses similar to those of Willis and Towers Watson, respectively.
-In the case of Willis, Perella Weinberg's comparable company analysis included deriving an implied firm value from ratios and public market multiples for such comparable company analysis included separately deriving an implied firm value for Towers Watson's business excluding its Exchange Solutions segment and Towers Watson's Exchange Solutions segment from ratios and public market multiples for such comparable companies are identical to Willis or to Towers Watson, Perella Weinberg selected these companies are identical to Willis or to Towers Watson in one or more respects including, in the case of Willis, operating in the insurance brokerage industry, and, in the case of Towers Watson, operating in either the consulting industry or the insurance / benefits solutions and software industry.
+In the case of Willis, Perella Weinberg's comparable company analysis included deriving an implied firm value from ratios and public market multiples for such comparable company analysis included separately deriving an implied firm value for Towers Watson's business excluding its Exchange Solutions segment and Towers Watson's Exchange Solutions segment from ratios and public market multiples for such comparable firm value as a sum of both ranges and subsequently deriving an implied range of values per share of values per share of Towers Watson shares.
+Although none of the following companies are identical to Willis or to Towers Watson, Perella Weinberg selected these companies because they had publicly traded equity securities and were deemed to be similar to Willis and Towers Watson in one or more respects including, in the case of Willis, operating in the insurance brokerage industry, and, in the case of Towers Watson, operating in either the consulting industry or the insurance / benefits solutions and software industry.